techflow21/ConsoleTaskManager/README.md

 # ConsoleTaskManager

 This is a Console Task Manager
-This showcases how process and threads are related and different methods availble to interact with both Process and Thread.It mimics how System
+This showcases how process and threads are related and different methods availble to interact with both Process and Thread.It mimics how System Task Manager Operates
-Task
 Features Implemented:
 =======================
 1. To view all Processes running in System.